StuartGJohnson/AA203_project/README.md

 # AA203_project

-<p> The repo is the results of a project completed as part of the Stanford course AA203- Optimal and Learning-Based Control.
+<p> The repo is the result of a project completed as part of the Stanford course AA203 : Optimal and Learning-Based Control.
 The original report from the course is in:
 [Course report](https://stuartgjohnson.github.io/AA203_project/reports/final.pdf)
 This report is slightly modified in that the code was originally included in the document.
 Follow-up work on this project is documented in